statsmodels/statsmodels/docs/source/mixed_glm.rst

 Technical Documentation
 -----------------------

-Unlike Statsmodels mixed linear models, the GLIMMIX implementation is not group-based.
+Unlike statsmodels mixed linear models, the GLIMMIX implementation is not group-based.
 Groups are created by interacting all random effects with a categorical variable.
 Note that this creates large, sparse random effects design matrices `exog_vc`.
 Internally, `exog_vc` is